cassieevans/web-animation-workshop/creating-SVG-graphics.md

 ### Alternatives to drawing

 - Team up with a designer or illustrator you know.
-- Found something you like online?
-Contact the artist and ask if you can animate it for them.
 - Animate simple shapes.
 - Download Vector art [online](https://www.freepik.com/).